 In an off-grid solar power system, you can install the panels on the roof or the ground along with their mounting supports.
 If you are an avid fan of RV's or boats, you will most likely be interested in installing solar panels with an off-grid configuration.

 2. Solar Charge Controller.

 A solar charge controller, also known as a charge regulator, is simply a voltage and current regulator for battery charging purposes.
 It means it controls how your batteries are charged and keeps them from overheating.

-Charge controllers protect the energy storage system from any damages due to over-voltage or over-current from the solar energy sources.
+Charge controllers protect the energy storage system from any damage due to over-voltage or overcurrent from solar energy sources.

 - Charge controllers regulate the voltage and current going to the battery.

 - Solar panels will have various voltage levels as an output, ranging from 12 Vdc to 80 Vdc.

 - So if there is no means of regulating the voltages, the batteries can be damaged when solar panels are overcharging them.